Avokadoen/ballproject/KNOWN-BUGS.md

 ## LEVEL 2:

+###### Main Menu landscape not working
+- Description: When viewing the main menu in landscape mode, there are issues with not all buttons being displayed
+- Possible solution: Fix XML?
+Change to a different UI?
+Or force that landscape isn't possible
+- Cause:

 ##### Global Leaderboards not working properly
 - Description: Sometimes, certain units will not connect properly to the global Leaderboards
 - Possible solution: Change the way we do login to Google Play (/or do a different check when trying to load leaderboards)